p-ranav/lc/README.md

 # linecount

-This project provides a fast multi-threaded line counter.
+`lc` is a fast multi-threaded line counter.

 ## Getting Started